empathyco/empathy-self-managed-components/README.md

 ## How to deploy

 > **Requirements**
-> Before you start, check you have installed the following:
+> Before you start, check you have installed/access the following:
 > * [Docker](https://www.docker.com/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 > * [Docker compose](https://docs.docker.com/compose/install/)
 > * `search-service` docker image access

 > **Access permissions**
 > To download the necessary resources to run the SmC package, you need access to the Empathy private repositories.
 Contact Empathy Platform [**First Line Support**](https://searchbroker.atlassian.net/servicedesk/customer/portal/1) or your Empathy representative to request your **access token**.
-> Use the **token provided as a password** for the `**smcempathy**` user to download all resources.
+> Use the **token provided as a password** for the `smcempathy` user to download all resources.

 To deploy the SmC package on any machine, perform the following steps:

 1. Download or clone the SmC repository
-2. Navigate to the root folder using Docker
+2. Navigate to the root folder
 3. Execute the following command: `docker-compose up -d`

 ## How to run